jim-deriv/flutter-chart/doc/interactive_layer.md

 - It provides the `onCreateTap` method that captures user taps to define the drawing's shape
 - Different drawing tools require different numbers of taps to complete (e.g., a horizontal line may require just one tap, while a trend line requires two taps)

-### Platform-Specific Behaviors
+### Preview Implementations for Different Platforms

-The Interactive Layer supports different behaviors based on the platform (desktop or mobile) through the `InteractiveLayerBehaviour` abstract class:
+As mentioned in the InteractiveLayerBehaviour section, the system supports different behaviors based on the platform.
+Each drawing tool leverages this by providing specialized preview implementations:

-- **Desktop Behavior**: Optimized for mouse interactions, including hover events and precise clicking
+- Each drawing tool implements the `getAddingPreviewForDesktopBehaviour()` method to return a desktop-optimized preview
-- **Mobile Behavior**: Optimized for touch interactions, with appropriate touch targets and gestures
+- Each drawing tool implements the `getAddingPreviewForMobileBehaviour()` method to return a mobile-optimized preview

-Each drawing tool can provide different preview implementations for desktop and mobile through the `getAddingPreviewForDesktopBehaviour` and `getAddingPreviewForMobileBehaviour` methods in `InteractableDrawing`.
+These methods ensure that the drawing creation experience is tailored to the input capabilities of each platform while maintaining a consistent conceptual model.

 ## Implementation Details